 Rainforests are one of the most essential and beautiful assets on our planet.
 Not only do they provide the oxygen we breathe and the water we drink, but they also help stabilize the climate patterns, absorb the carbon dioxide emissions in our atmosphere.
 On top of that our every rainforest in the world house half of the world’s biodiversity of animal and plant species.
+Saving the rainforest from further destruction is extremely important.

 Today, rainforests are rapidly disappearing for several reasons.
 Overpopulation and cutting down trees, plants, and other plant species in the forest to make way for vast plantations are just a few of the reasons.
 If this doesn’t stop, the Earth and all its inhabitants may eventually suffer.
 Our rainforests are considered the lungs of the earth and if it is not properly taken care of, it will stop doing its functions.
 These activities are not sustainable and do not protect the natural and environmental concerns of communities.